explosion/thinc/website/docs/api-backends.md

 GELU or "Gaussian Error Linear Unit"
-[(Hendrycks and Gimpel, 2016)](https://arxiv.org/abs/1606.08415) is a self-gating non-monotonic activation function similar to [Swish](#swish): whereas [GELU](#gelu) uses the CDF of the Gaussian distribution Φ for self-gating `x * Φ(x)` the Swish activation uses the logistic CDF σ and computes `x * σ(x)`.
+[(Hendrycks and Gimpel, 2016)](https://arxiv.org/abs/1606.08415) is a self-gating non-monotonic activation function similar to the [Swish](#swish)
+activation: whereas [GELU](#gelu) uses the CDF of the Gaussian distribution Φ for self-gating `x * Φ(x)` the Swish activation uses the logistic CDF σ and computes `x * σ(x)`.
 Various approximations exist, but `thinc` implements the exact GELU.
 The use of GELU is popular within transformer feed-forward blocks.

 | Argument    | Type              | Description                                |
 | ----------- | ----------------- | ------------------------------------------ |